 Do you know that most universities in the UK and Germany don’t charge an application fee for applying to the STEM fields?
 However, it can be hard to find a lot of English-taught courses in German universities.

 Here is a list of the top 11 European Universities with no application fee for international students.

 1.RWTH Aachen, Germany

-RWTH Aachen is the leading engineering university of Germany, often being counted among the top 30 universities in Mechanical and Electrical Engineering in the world.
-With a vibrant student population of over 44,000, the university is located in several patches of the Aachen city and has several industrial collaborations.
+RWTH Aachen is the leading engineering university in Germany, often being counted among the top 30 universities in Mechanical and Electrical Engineering in the world.
+It has a vibrant student population of over 45,000 students.
+The university is located in several patches of the Aachen city and has several industrial collaborations.